AI Agent List Management with LystBot

 }'

-Download LystBot and try this yourself.
+Download LystBot free on the App Store and Google Play and try this yourself.
 The MCP server setup takes about two minutes.

 Todo lists are trickier than groceries.
 Groceries are simple: items go on, items get checked off at the store.
 Todos have priorities, deadlines, and context.
-This is where an AI agent earns its keep.
+This is where letting AI manage lists earns its keep.

 Say you just finished a meeting.
 You tell Claude: